Elevate Your Performance with Pacific Sports & Spine’s Expert Sports Medicine

 Fractures of the femur bone, labral tear and hip dislocation are some of the common sports injuries affecting the hip.
 The hip joint bears more weight and is more susceptible to injuries while playing sports.
 Hip injuries require immediate medical intervention to avoid further complications.
 Rehabilitation and physical therapy is often recommended following medical intervention to strengthen muscles and improve movement.

-The anterior cruciate ligament (ACL) is major stabilizing ligament in the knee, which may tear with overuse.
+The anterior cruciate ligament (ACL) is a major stabilizing ligament in the knee, which may tear with overuse.
 The ACL has poor ability to heal and may cause instability.
 Other common sports injuries of the knee include cartilage damage and meniscal tear.
 Sports-related knee injuries may require surgical intervention, which can be performed using open surgical or a minimally invasive technique.
 Physical therapy may also be needed to strengthen muscles and improve elasticity and movement of the bones and joints.